svn2github/nyquist/sys/mac/README.txt

 ------------
-The simplest way to install and run Nyquist is to get the pre-compiled NyquistIDE application, which includes executables, documentation, and libraries all in one package.
+The simplest way to install and run Nyquist is to get the pre-compiled NyquistIDE application, which includes executables, documentation, and libraries all in one package, which is:

-When the pre-compiled package is uncompressed, it produces two directories:
+     NyquistIDE.app
+When you run NyquistIDE.app, it will generate a new directory named
      nyquist
-     NyquistIDE.app
-You should always keep these together.
-The nyquist directory initially contains documentation, but when NyquistIDE.app is run, the nyquist folder is also populated with links to the lib and demos folders, which contain example code and more documentation.
+in the same directory as NyquistIDE.app.
+The nyquist directory will contain links to lib, demos, and doc directories which are normally hidden inside NyquistIDE.app.
 The symbolic links allow you to easily find these files.

-You can copy both nyquist and NyquistIDE.app to the /Applications folder if you wish, and you can add NyquistIDE.app to the Dock.
+You can move the NyquistIDE.app to the /Applications folder if you wish, and you can add NyquistIDE.app to the Dock.
+If you move NyquistIDE.app after it creates the nyquist directory, you might want to simply delete nyquist and let NyquistIDE.app create a new nyquist directory in the new location.

 You will probably run Nyquist using the NyquistIDE application, but you can also run nyquist from the command line.
 The executable is